hrishikeshrt/google_drive_ocr/docs/index.rst

 ========

 * Perform OCR using Google's Drive API v3
+* Class :code:`GoogleOCRApplication()` for use in projects
+* Highly configurable CLI
+* Run OCR on a single image file
-* Single, Batch and Parallel OCR
+* Run OCR on multiple image files
+* Run OCR on all images in directory
+* Use multiple workers (:code:`multiprocessing`)
 * Work on a PDF document directly
-* Highly configurable CLI
-* :code:`GoogleOCRApplication` class usable in a project

 .. toctree::